-- Fecal occult blood test (FOBT): This test looks for blood in your stool.
+- Fecal occult blood test (FOBT) every year: This test looks for blood in your stool.
 You do this test at home and send stool samples for analysis.

 - Flexible sigmoidoscopy (FSIG): The doctor looks for polyps or cancer in the rectum and lower third of the colon.

 - Both annual FOBT and FSIG every five years